 In general, the funding of the annual incentive bonus pool is dependent upon earnings before interest, taxes, depreciation and amortization (after deducting incentive compensation) of the Company and its subsidiaries.
 If the plan is fully funded, each named executive officer has the ability to receive the target bonus payout.
 The percentage of the target bonus actually paid to each named executive officer depends on the goal attainment levels.
 The threshold level of performance for funding the bonus pool is 90% of target, at which point the annual bonus pool is 5% funded.

-For fiscal year 2009, the Company and Crown Crafts Infant Products, Inc. achieved greater than the minimum level of the performance target, and the bonus pool was partially funded.
+For fiscal year 2012, the Company and its subsidiary, Hamco, Inc., achieved greater than the minimum, but less than the maximum, level of the performance target.
+Accordingly, the bonus pool was only partially funded.

 Long-Term Incentive Awards